nabilac27/42-CPP00-CPP04/CPP00/docs/README.md

 **CPP00** is the first module of the 42 C++ curriculum and introduces the basics of **C++ programming** and **Object-Oriented Programming (OOP)**.

-In this module, the focus is on understanding how C++ differs from C while learning fundamental concepts such as **classes, objects, member functions, constructors, and destructors**.
-The exercises also emphasize writing structured and modular code using the **C++98 standard**.
+The focus is on understanding how C++ differs from C while learning fundamental concepts such as **classes, objects, member functions, constructors, and destructors**.

 ## 📂 Project Structure